British candy is some of the best candy in the world. But which British candy is the best? We sampled dozens of British sweets and rank our favorites.

-Click here to buy a selection of Cadbury bars not readily available in the US.
+Buy a selection of Cadbury bars not readily available in the US from Amazon.

 Unlike America which sells a handful of Cadbury bars, the British roster remains extensive and continues to grow.
 These are our picks for the best Cadbury chocolate bars:

 1. Cadbury Dairy Milk

 The Cadbury Dairy Milk bar is proof that bells and whistles aren’t necessary to make a great chocolate bars.
 Not surprisingly, milk is the Dairy Milk bar’s key ingredient along with sugar and cocoa.